-Due to lack of adequate knowledge, most of the people often find it difficult to differentiate the validity and applicability of myths and rumours associated with CIBIL score.
-However, most of the misconceptions are still surrounding the CIBIL Score, which need to be debunked to help you understand the fundamental factors that decide your actual credit score.
+Due to a lack of adequate knowledge, most people often find it difficult to differentiate the validity and applicability of myths and rumors associated with the CIBIL score.
+However, most of the misconceptions are still surrounding the CIBIL Score, which needs to be debunked to help you understand the fundamental factors that decide your actual credit score.
 Hence, here is a compiled list of the most common myths associated with the Credit Score and a reality check on them.

 Checking Your Credit Report Damages Your Score

 Checking your credit report wouldn’t hurt your CIBIL score at all.
 When multiple lenders inquire your credit information within a short span of time, it could damage your score and give the prospective lender a wrong impression.
 In fact, it is a good practice to keep track of your credit report and score once in three to six months.

 A credit score is a snapshot of your repayment history.
 Once you get a low ranking, it doesn’t mean it will stay with you for a lifetime.
 In fact, you can attempt to build a positive credit history by following all the good practices and guidelines.
 Furthermore, you can approach us and get more insights on how to improve your CIBIL score and get that fixed.